TrellixVulnTeam/chatApp_0KZ8/README.md

 # Benefits of doing this challenge

 1. Helps in improving skills in HTML and CSS.
-2. You become familiar with how small components.
+2. You become familiar with how small components are made.
 3. This can be used in future projects as well.

 **Have fun building!** 🚀